AdarshLaksh/Data-Engineering-Youtube-Analysis/README.md

-# Data Engineering YouTube Analysis Project by Darshil Parmar
+# Youtube-Analysis

 ## Overview

-This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.
+The aim of this project is to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics.

 ## Project Goals
 1. Data Ingestion — Build a mechanism to ingest data from different sources